d2d-weizhi/aceit-web/README.md

 <details>
   <summary>Desktop/Tablet/Mobile (Landscape mode):</summary>

 - Top Panel:
   - Use Accordion to display list of assignments (by default: sort by deadline that is due soonest)
   - Top Accordion will be expanded by default, showing a Gantt chart.
-    - Headings will show *"[Assignment name] - 5 Days to Next Check-in >"*
+  - Headings will show _"[Assignment name] - 5 Days to Next Check-in >"_
   - Provide a Sort DropDownList so students can also sort by most urgent milestones.
 - Middle Panel:
   - Summary listing of all the most urgent tasks across different modules/assignments.
   - We will display [Task title] - [Due Date] - [% completed + circular progress indicator]
   - Tapping on task item will bring user to task details page view.
-  - Bottom Panel:
-    - Header will have a "+" button for adding quick reminders.
-    - Urgent + Overdue Reminders
-    - Tapping on reminder item will open reminders details Window (with functionality to edit/save)
+- Bottom Panel: - Header will have a "+" button for adding quick reminders. - Urgent + Overdue Reminders - Tapping on reminder item will open reminders details Window (with functionality to edit/save)
 </details>

 <details>
   <summary>Mobile (Portrait mode):</summary>

 - Top Panel:
   - Show a simple two-column table
     - 1st Col : Assignment Name
     - 2nd Col : Date for next milestone/due date
   - Provide a Sort DropDownList so students can also sort by most urgent milestones.
   - Tapping on the Assignment will bring it to the details page view.
 - Middle Panel:
   - Summary listing of all the most urgent tasks across different modules/assignments.
   - We will display [Task title (% completed)] - [Due Date]
   - Tapping on task item will bring user to task details page view.
-  - Bottom Panel:
-    - Header will have a "+" button for adding quick reminders.
-    - Urgent + Overdue Reminders
-    - Tapping on reminder item will open reminders details Window (with functionality to edit/save)
+- Bottom Panel: - Header will have a "+" button for adding quick reminders. - Urgent + Overdue Reminders - Tapping on reminder item will open reminders details Window (with functionality to edit/save)
 </details>

 #### Logged On (Stats View)